hughobrien/zfs-remote-mirror/README.md

 	KERNCONF=RPI-B-ZFS
 	FREEBSD_SRC=/home/hugh/knox/src

 Change the user as needed.
-I'm using a 4GB card, and leaving about 10% of the space unused so the internal chip can handle bad-sectors more easily.
+I'm using a 4GB card, and leaving about 10% of the space unused so the internal chip can handle bad sectors more easily.
 The formula for ImageSize is n x 1024 x 0.9, where n is the number of Gigabytes on your card.

 The *KERNCONF* is the specification of how to build the kernel for the RaspberryPi.
 There's an existing config file in *~/knox/src/sys/arm/conf/RPI-B* that I've modified as by default it doesn't come with, or support ZFS.
 Here are the modifications: